To change your logo go to the 'Page Master' under the 'Design' menu

 This part of Scotland is not known for its domestic architecture.
 Most of the towns and villages are unattractive to look at with the exception of Tobermory, Bowmore and possibly Oban.
 Of course it doesn't help the architecture that the scenery behind the buildings is so extraordinarily lovely, impressive or both.
 Maybe if Fort William was transplanted to say Bedfordshire it would look better than it does under Ben Nevis.

-There are at least three old style dwellings that I know of to look at - the remains of a blackhouse on Eilean Macaskin, Loch Craignish and the two restored post blackhouse cottages - Sheila's cottage at Ulva Ferry and by the Heritage Museum on Lismore.
-There are many ruined cottages here and there, mostly 19th and early 20th century, gently disappearing into the bracken.
+There are at least three old-style dwellings that I know of to look at — the remains of a blackhouse (Tigh dubh in Gaelic) on Eilean Macaskin, Loch Craignish and the two restored post-blackhouse cottages — Sheila's cottage at Ulva Ferry and the other by the Heritage Museum on Lismore.
+There are many other ruined cottages here and there, mostly 19th and early 20th century, gently disappearing into the bracken.
 You will stumble over their sad remains, in particular at Ardalanish, Port Mòr on Muck, Cragaig Bay on Ulva, Lunga on the Treshnish Islands, Oronsay in Loch Sunart, and Croggan.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE